 Lawrence is Chief Executive of ENA.
 He joined the organisation in February 2023.

-He has been involved in the energy industry since the late 1990s, working in countries all over the world.
+He has been involved in the energy industry since the late 1990s, working in countries around the world.

-Lawrence is a Board member of Connected Kerb, and a Board Trustee of the Money Advice Trust and the St Clare Hospice.
+Lawrence is a Board member of Connected Kerb, and a Board Trustee of the St Clare Hospice.
 He is also a Fellow of the Energy Institute.

 David is responsible for leading all aspects of ENA’s work around electricity systems, including our flagship projects helping to make the UK’s energy grid smarter and more flexible, delivering benefits for customers in the long run.